 Go ice skating

 With loads of ponds, rinks and squares in Stockholm, it’s easy to get out on the ice.
-You have plenty of options to choose from without even having to leave the city (see this guide for more tips) and skating can be completely free if you bring your own skates.
+You have plenty of options to choose from without even having to leave the city (see this guide for more tips) and some rinks are completely free if you bring your own skates.

 For something totally different, consider joining this ice-skating tour, which takes you out onto the glassy waterways around Stockholm to enjoy some beautiful nature.